CelinaJ/york/README.md

 ## Getting Started

-To run any of the python files, simply:
+To run any of the python files, simply type the following command in terminal:

 '''
 python main.py adjectives.txt verbs.txt